Thoroughly review the information below prior to registration.

 The Emerging Media BFA, Graphic Design track requires a successful Graphic Design portfolio review for admission.
 The program is competitive, and acceptance is based on the quality of the work submitted.
 Accepted students are required to follow a two-year cohort program as outlined in the UCF Undergraduate Catalog.
 Students are encouraged to submit a portfolio application when all their prerequisite coursework has been completed or currently enrolled in.
 A grade of “C” or better is required in each of the courses below except for DIG 2000, which requires a grade of “B” or better.
+3.0 GPA in the major is required.
 Transfer students or UCF students taking any of the prerequisites as a transient in the semester applying for portfolio must submit an unofficial transcript at the end of the semester.

 - ARH 2051 History of Western Art II